pbouzakis/spak/doc/app-providers.md

 - UncaughtError handling

 ## Default implementations
 The `yep-app` package comes bundled with default implementations.
-These objects are not suitable for `production` but can aid in debugging an unit tests.
+These objects are not suitable for `production` but can aid in debugging and unit tests.

 The `ProvidedAppDelegate` module is a `AppDelegate`object with these defaults all set and ready for the application.
-When setting up an unit test, prototype, debugging environment, it might be a good idea to use this delegate.
+When setting up a unit test, prototype or debugging environment, it might be a good idea to use this delegate.
 [Check the `AppDelegate` docs for more.](./app-delegate.md).

 ## Accessing providers via `static` methods.

-The static methods should not be invoked until after bootstrapping, which means you should not attempt to access the resources at the top of your module but inside your export classes and functions.
+The static methods should not be invoked until after bootstrapping, which means you should not attempt to access the resources at the top of your module but rather inside your export classes and functions.

 ## Providers